BRIGADIER GENERAL (Ret.) AVIGDOR KAHALANI

 Murray Greenfield is one of Israel's humble heroes.
 In 1947, as an American sailor, he arrived in British Mandatory Palestine on the Hope -or Hatikva - ship, which was just one of the ships being operated to smuggle Holocaust survivors from Europe, home, to what would become Israel.
 Today, at 94, he remains one of the only known survivors of these important missions.
 Among his many accolades, Greenfield is one of the founding members of the Association of Americans and Canadians in Israel and is also the founder of Gefen Publishing House.

 Roz Rothstein is the co-founder and CEO of StandWithUs.
-The daughter of Holocaust survivors, Roz was a family therapist for over two decades in the state of California before helping to co-found StandWithUs.
+The daughter of two Holocaust survivors, Roz was a family therapist for over two decades in the state of California before helping to co-found StandWithUs.
 Rothstein and her husband Jerry, along with community activist Esther Renzer, sought to empower Israel’s supporters worldwide through innovative educational materials, conferences, fellowships, campaigns, missions to Israel, social media, educational videos, and programs.
-StandWithUs has grown significantly in only 17 years and now has 18 offices on 5 continents around the world, educating people of all ages and faiths, and fighting the newest forms of anti-semitism.
+StandWithUs has grown significantly in only 22 years and now has offices on 6 continents around the world, educating people of all ages and faiths, and fighting the newest forms of antisemitism.
 Roz hosts a weekly TV show on JLTV every Tuesday night about Israel related issues.
 Since the inception of StandWithUs, The Forward Magazine has twice named Rothstein one of the 50 most influential Jews in America, and in 2011 and again in 2016, the Jerusalem Post named her one of the 50 most influential Jews in the world.

 Ashager Ararao, an Ethiopian activist, was born in Gondar, Ethiopia, and immigrated to Israel as an infant during the 1991 Operation Solomon.
 Araro grew up in central Israel and is one of eight children.
 She excelled in her military service in the Israeli Defense Forces, rising to the rank of Lieutenant in the Paratroopers Brigade.
 Following her military service, Araro studied government, diplomacy, and strategy at the Interdisciplinary Center Herzliya, where she was a StandWithUs Israel Fellow, which enabled her to pursue a career in public diplomacy.
 Araro’s career has brought her to countries throughout Europe, North America, and Africa, where she has engaged audiences on issues pertinent to Israel and the Jewish people.
 Alongside her fulfilling work in public diplomacy, Araro has recently established an Ethiopian heritage center called Battae.